 Today, many different Christian religious orders and sects are represented in the city of Jerusalem, as they hold responsibility and stewardship over these key sites.
 The Old City of Jerusalem has a dedicated Christian Quarter containing the Church of the Holy Sepulchre as well as other sanctuaries and monasteries, and a special Armenian Quarter housing the Armenian Christian community.

 Jerusalem is also a holy city for Muslims, for multiple reasons, and has had a significant Muslim presence for centuries.
-For one, just like in Christianity, Islam considers it to be the site of the key events in the life of Jesus, an important teacher and messiah in the Muslim faith.
+For one, just like in Christianity, Islam considers it to be the site of the key events in the life of Jesus, an important teacher and prophet in the Muslim faith.

 It also contains the place where Islam’s key figure, the prophet Muhammad, is believed to have ascended to Heaven and conversed with other prophets before returning to earth.
 This happens to be the same location where Jews believe Abraham almost sacrificed Isaac – and where Muslims believe Abraham almost sacrificed Ishmael, from whom the Arab nation is said to be descended.
 A large shrine was built on the spot in the 7th century, on some of the ruins of the Jewish Temple, and remains today and is known as the Dome of the Rock.

 The Dome of the Rock is considered the third-holiest place in Islam, after Mecca and Medina, and is of particular cultural importance to the Muslim community of Jerusalem and the rest of the region.
-It is also one of the most iconic structures in Jerusalem, with a golden dome that gleams in the sunlight and can be seen from miles away.
+It is also one of the most iconic structures in the city of Jerusalem, with a golden dome that gleams in the sunlight and can be seen from miles away.

 Now that you know a bit more about the city of Jerusalem and its special, unique significance to the major Abrahamic faiths, check out our stunning Jerusalem gifts made in the Land of Israel – and bring the Holy City home to you!